loika/PSD/MatrixCalculus.md

 <img src="docs/img/costhessian.PNG?raw=true" width="800">

 the cost is not symmetric because the derive1 therefore false.
 I don't know  the reason that the objective function hessian is incorrect.
+In the programs, we use the trustregions method, the method only takes into account the cost function and the gradient